KyricDev/bite-map-frontend/README.md

         2. Navigate to [http://localhost:5173](http://localhost:5173)

 4. Note that running this locally only runs the frontend.
-If you want full functionality of the app, you'll need to run the backend code [here](https://github.com/KyricDev/bite-map-backend).
+If you want full functionality of the app, you'll need to run the backend code in conjunction with the app [here](https://github.com/KyricDev/bite-map-backend).